-Advanced fiber testing has not lost its relevance with the advent of 5G.
+Advanced fiber testing is an important element of the end-to-end 5G test process during deployment and activation.
 For example, through fiber optic cable runs, Centralized Radio Access Networks (C-RAN) can co-locate baseband unit locations away from busy antenna sites.
 C-RAN architecture can also help to facilitate real-time radio resource coordination.

 Phase #3 – Assure, Optimize, Monetize

 The opportunities for monetization through 5G connectivity are limitless.
 More so, 5G is about major business transformation, not just network transformation.
 Subscription fees for ultra-fast mobile broadband, mobile HD content and videos, virtual reality gaming, media streaming, and widespread IoT applications are just a few of the obvious avenues.